Create a standalone search box

 Many web sites include a search box in each page.
 Performing a search request from such a standalone search box typically redirects the browser to a separate page that can display the results.

-This article explains how to use the JavaScript Search Framework to create and deploy full-fledged standalone search boxes offering advanced features such as Coveo Machine Learning (Coveo ML) Query Suggestions (QS).
+This article explains how to use the JavaScript Search Framework to create and deploy full-fledged standalone search boxes offering advanced features such as Coveo Machine Learning Query Suggestions (QS).

 Configuration

-In summary, what you need to do to add a standalone search box in a page is:
+In summary, to add a standalone search box to a page:

 This will allow your standalone search box to provide Coveo ML query suggestions.
 Ensure that you properly set your search hub.